• Home

 Continuing Education

 Continuing education Units (CEUs) will be available, accredited by the University of Wisconsin-Milwaukee School of Continuing Education.
-The most amount of possible continuing education hours has not been calculated yet.

 Proudly Partnering With